tobyqin/blog_hexo/source/_posts/2016-10-18-reverse-by-word-in-python.md

 ```

-If you would like to increase the readability a little, replacing list slicing to `reversed()` is a choice.
+If you would like to increase the readability a little bit, replacing list slicing to `reversed()` is a choice.

 ```python
 >>> ''.join(reversed(re.split(r'(\s+|\w+)', s)))